Description

 • Artistic excellence

-• Personal and artistic flexibility in order to respond to a variety of listeners
+• Personal and artistic flexibility to respond to a variety of listeners

 • A broad repertoire spanning several genres (e.g. classical, jazz, folk, gospel, music theater, contemporary, etc.)